leockl/helstrom-quantum-centroid-classifier/docs/index.rst

 These hyperparameters are used in combination together to hypertune and optimize the accuracy of the HQC classifier to a given dataset.

 The package also includes an option for parallel computing using Joblib and an option to split datasets into subsets or batches for optimal speed performance.
-Parallelization is performed over the two classes and subsets or batches.
+Parallelization is performed over the two classes and subset splits or batches.

 .. toctree::
    :maxdepth: 3